jinglescode/generative-adversarial-networks/tutorials/01 Intuition Behind GANs/README.md

 ## Generator

 On the other hand, a generator is a counterfeiter who is learning how to create fake money.
-Unlike the discriminator that takes in an image and output a value, a generator takes in an input vector and outputs an image.
-The generator takes in 2 inputs, 1) a class (`Y`), and 2) a noise vector.
+Unlike the discriminator that takes in an image and output a value, a generator receives input features and outputs an image.
+There are two input features that we fed into the generator, 1) a class (`Y`), and 2) a noise vector.

 ![Generator](assets/02.png)